-With over 23,000 employees and 12,000 students, Vanderbilt University places a significant demand on Nashville’s transportation network, the campus parking system, and the environment.
-The VU Office of Traffic and Parking and VUMC Parking and Transportation Services work with Vanderbilt’s administration to organize programs aimed at minimizing the environmental implications of campus commuter and visitor trips.
+With over 6,000 employees and 12,000 students, Vanderbilt University places a significant demand on Nashville’s transportation network, the campus parking system, and the environment.
+VU Parking Services works with Vanderbilt’s administration to organize programs aimed at minimizing the environmental implications of campus commuter and visitor trips.
 Information about each of these programs is provided on the pages below.

-For more information on Medical Center alternative transportation initiatives, please visit the Parking & Transportation Services website.
+For more information on University Central alternative transportation initiatives, please visit Vanderbilt’s Parking Services website.

 - Safety remains top priority as electric scooter use increases » 2.20.19

 - Vanderbilt greenhouse gases emissions drop 12 percent per square foot, new sustainability report shows » 11.12.18

 - Vanderbilt University receives $4.5M grant, will match to help fund MoveVU mobility plan » 11.7.18

 - Learn about mobility strategy, give input at FutureVU Mobility Expo Nov.
 6 » 10.31.18

 - Nashville Commuter Challenge is this week » 10.23.18

 - Vanderbilt wins PARK(ing) Day awards from Nashville Civic Design Center » 10.10.18

 - Hafkenschiel to lead new university transportation office » 10.2.18